MaryAnne Edwards (Chair Judge) – Global Marine Business Advisors

 Most recently Gillian was an integral part of the project management team at Oceanco in The Netherlands, running the engineering of the build of the multi-award winning 110m Jubilee.
 For this her teams’ effort was recognised with the PYC Recognition award by the International Superyacht Society in 2018.
 On this project, and others, Gillian’s work has combined with that of her fellow panel member, Sam Sorgiovanni in bringing his vision to reality.

-Kristina Agustin – Fleet Business Manager – Wright Maritime Group LLC (USA)
+Kristina Agustin – Founder, Southern Sky AI | Fleet Business Manager, Wright Maritime Group LLC (USA)